 Background

-In 2024, the Network ran three ‘How to be a Good Chief Investigator’ workshops in collaboration with Leeds CTRU, Nottingham CTU, and the Centre for Trials Research in Cardiff.
+In 2024, the Network ran a pilot of three ‘How to be a Good Chief Investigator’ workshops in collaboration with Leeds CTRU, Nottingham CTU, and the Centre for Trials Research in Cardiff.
 Over 100 delegates participated across the three sessions.

-The feedback was overwhelmingly positive, and further workshops have been scheduled across 2025 and 2026 under the new name ‘How to be a Great Chief Investigator for Clinical Trials.’
+The feedback was overwhelmingly positive, and further workshops were therefore scheduled across 2025 and 2026 under the new name ‘How to be a Great Chief Investigator for Clinical Trials.’
+Plans are now underway for sessions in 2027 and 2028.

 Who are these courses for?